Art (ART)

 Typically Offered: Spring

-ART 2920 Crafts I: Fibers and Fabrics 3 Credits
+ART 2920 Fiber Arts I: Intro to Fibers and Fabric 3 Credits

 Construction using fiber and fabrics; fabric making, and decorating; weaving, printing and related media.